AdamBoley/Project-Beergate/README.md

 - add return of average_score method to index card - done
 - Fix issue of floated card content becoming misaligned at smaller screen sizes - done
 - decreased number of cards on index page to 3 so that background image is less obscured - done
-- User_reviews does not filter out unapproved reviews - done
+- UserReviews view queryset does not filter out unapproved reviews - done
-- look into pagination for search_results and user_reviews pages - done for search_result page
+- Apply pagination to search_results and user_reviews pages - done for search_result page
-- add more content to search results and user reviews pages in the same vein as index
+- Add more content to search results and user reviews pages in the same vein as index
 - Place My Reviews, Sign-out and Change Password behind an 'Account actions' dropdown menu to make navbar less busy
 - Implement improved pagination model to index page - done
 - Implement a random 'surprise me' feature - done
-- Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings" - done
 - Harmonise login, log out, signup to sign-in, sign-out and sign-up - done
 - Find and apply a favicon - done
 - Custom 404 and 500 error pages - done
 - add class and method docstrings - done
-- Capitalise or title AddReview `name`, `brewery`, `hops`, `type` and `colour` field inputs - done
+- Capitalise AddReview `name`, `brewery`, `type` and `colour` field inputs - done
-- Capitalise or title UpdateReview `name`, `brewery`, `hops`, `type` and `colour` field inputs - done
+- Capitalise UpdateReview `name`, `brewery`, `type` and `colour` field inputs - done
 - Lowercase AddReview and UpdateReview `keywords` field input - done
-- After submitting a User Review Form, add a link to submit a new review to the success text box - done
+- Add link to submit a new review to submission success textbox - done
 - Simplify views.py class names - done
 - Add blank and null to Hops field, modify input label to be specifically optional - done
 - Maintain consistent pagination style across all paginated pages
 - update image field label in add_review and update_review to explictly make it optional - done
-- Soundly note change to new repository thanks to summernote editor - done
+- Soundly document change to new repository thanks to summernote editor - done
 - Note removal of AllAuth Urls, and retention of views, forms and template for future work - done
 - ensure all templating language is properly indented - done
 - implement messages
 - On search results page, invite user to perform another search if theirs returns no reviews - done
 - Landing page with no reviews needs pagination bar pushed down - done
 - Rework early part of Bugs section, esp. parts that deal with old project - done

-In progress:

-- Review and update Bootstrap card structure for non-AllAuth templates:
-    - base / navbar - logged-in note for collapsed navbars
-    - index
-    - review
-        - main image is rather large so reduce size - done
-        - centre comment rich-text field - more difficult
-    - add_review - try to centre the rich-text editor box
-    - update_review - increase width, use same layout as add_review - done
-    - delete_review - add link to update the review - done
-    - user_reviews - in progress
-    - search_results - in progress
-- Style AllAuth templates - sign-in, sign-up, login, logout, email, password, etc -

-- Testing section for exhaustive manual testing - outline in place
+- Testing section for exhaustive manual testing - done

-- Exhaustive manual testing
+- Exhaustive manual testing - done
+- Give bugs section titles for each bug
+- Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text - done
+- Add screenshots of all pages to Readme

 To do:

-- Explictly state the number of reviews the user has vs how many are approved on the user_reviews page.
-Define in context using len? or use templating count?

-- Consider using a new method for UpdateView: https://docs.djangoproject.com/en/3.2/topics/forms/modelforms/#the-save-method - override save method?

-- The SECURE_SSL_REDIRECT and SECURE_HSTS_SECONDS security settings provided last session caused localhost to fail
-    - Is it acceptable to not include these?
-    - Use a conditional - if working in deployment, apply these settings

-- How to create a view to order by the output of a class method
-    - average_score method
-    - Ronan will look into this

-- give bugs section titles for each bug

-- Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text

-- Have enough records in the database so that all sorting and filtering views work and can be demostrated
+- Have enough approved reviews in the database so that all sorting and filtering views work and can be demostrated

+- Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings"

 Readme:

-- Add screenshots of all pages to Readme
 - Upload wireframes to readme
 - add line-breaks for clearer structure

-Rejected:
+## **Rejected:**

 - add update and delete buttons to user_reviews so that a user does not have to access each record individually - rejected as not possible, since the entire search result card is itself an anchor element, it cannot have other anchor elements as children

 - In UserReviewForm, apply bootstrap to RadioSelect widget with name, class, etc - rejected as unnecessary, since the extant radio buttons are clear enough